 The overwhelming ethical issues involved in the use of embryonic stem cells don’t apply to the use of adult stem cells, stem cells from the patient’s own body.
 The human body continues making stem cells that can turn into bone, blood, or fat.
 As you might imagine, the overwhelming majority of adults in the United States have their own supplies of stem cells in fatty tissue.
 These stem cells usually turn into fat, although they can also turn into bone, blood, or cartilage.

 Since 2008, researchers have been able to produce iuduced pluripotent stem cells, ordinary cells that are treated in ways that turn them back into stem cells.
-One European scientific team reports transforming skin cells into pancreatic beta-cells that produce insulin.
+One European scientific team reports on the transformation of skin cells into pancreatic beta-cells3 that produce insulin.
 This technology, however, is not at the point it would be used for skin reconstruction.

 Stem Cells In Place Of Fat Grafts

 Dermatologists have been looking at the use of stem cells as a means of treating scars and skin injuries that they would now treat with fat grafts.
 Since the invention of the procedure by a German dermatologist named Dr. Neuber in 1893, dermatologists have harvested belly fat or buttocks fat by liposuction and then injected the fat underneath the skin where it needs filling in to conceal a scar4.